Your top pick picnic spots

 Orange County

 There’s also a Trailside Museum and Wildlife Center, a sizeable playground, pedal boats on Hessian Lake, a walking path around the lake, and numerous picnic tables.
-The swimming pool will likely be closed this season if proposed state budget cuts go into effect.
-The park is open every day from dawn to dusk, year-round, with varying hours for the carousel, museum and Wildlife Center.
-The parking fee is $8.
+The swimming pool is a nice place to cool off after a fun day of seeing the park.
+Bear Mountain is open every day from dawn to dusk, year-round, with varying hours for the carousel, museum and Wildlife Center.
+The parking fee is $10.

 THOMAS BULL MEMORIAL PARK